 Go to parent topic - 6 Pattern 3: Making WCM authoring social.

-Many of steps in this section are described in detail in the product documentation.
-This section only gives a summary of that documentation, rather than repeating the information that is already published.
-To publish content to and from WCM to IBM Connections using Social Media Publisher, follow these steps:
+Many of the steps in this section are described in detail in the product documentation.
+This section only gives a summary of that documentation, rather than repeating the information that is already published:

 Associated articles and topics

-This article is one of several describing how to configure the social media publisher:
+This article is one of several describing send a WCM Workflow Notification to Connections Activity Streams:

 This topic is part of the Pattern 3 description: